Schlitterbahn in New Braunfels is one of the best water parks in the world. With three separate and distinct areas there is so much to do.

 I grew up going to Schlitterbahn water park in New Braunfels with my family and on band trips and was so excited to take my 3 kids to experience one of my favorite places when I was their ages.
 I was a tad worried it wouldn’t be as good as I remembered.
 Luckily it was even better than I had recalled.

-In the older section the water is cooler than in the two newer sections.
+In the older section, the water is cooler than in the two newer sections.
 This is because they use the river water.
-The water park is built along side the Comel river.
-Several of the tube rids end by dropping you off in the river and letting you float down a ways.
+The water park is built alongside the Comel river.
+Several of the tube rides end by dropping you off in the river and letting you float down a ways.

 You could easily spend your entire day in just this part.
 What I love about this section of Schlitterbahn is the length of the tube rides.
 Depending on how many people are on the ride these tube rides can last 20 – 45 minutes. it certainly makes standing in line not so bad.

-- I’ve noticed the an hour and a half before the park closes this section empties out.
+- I’ve noticed that an hour and a half before the park closes this section empties out.
 With so few people left you can get through the water rides much faster.

 To get to the other sections you either have to either move your car or catch a shuttle.
 We always catch the shuttle.
 It is quick and easy.
 To catch the shuttle head out the main entrance and follow the signs.